 - Potential for switching one drug for a new one.

-Methadone Treatment at New Era Rehab
+Methadone Clinic at New Era Rehab

 Suboxone is a preferred treatment option for those in our MAT program simply because it reduces withdrawal symptoms, reduces cravings, and isn’t addictive.
 The fact it nullifies the opioid effect also makes it a great choice for preventing relapses.
 It’s also an excellent medication to use while engaging in continued counseling and behavior therapy, both in the short and long term.